 Today, the European Disability Forum (EDF) and CBM Global will launch a video on disability inclusive climate justice at the European Development Days which is taking place online over two days (June 15th – June 16th).
-The continuing restrictions for travel and safe distancing due to COVID19 and a commitment by both EDF and CBM Global to minimize carbon footprint meant that the video was filmed fully online using the accessible platform of zoom.
+The continuing restrictions for travel and safe distancing due to COVID-19 and a commitment by both the EDF and CBM Global to minimise carbon footprint meant that the video was filmed fully online using the accessible platform of Zoom.
 The video, is available in both its long and short form .

 Participants in the video came from all regions of the world to share on two aspects:

-- The impact of climate change on persons with disabilities
+The impact of climate change on people with disabilities.

-- The impact persons with disabilities can have in contributing to climate action, by being part of the solutions and the way forward
+The impact people with disabilities can have in contributing to climate action, by being part of the solutions and the way forward.

 Both aspects remain very under researched in current climate work.
-In terms of policy, persons with disabilities remain very much invisible at national level and within international frameworks on climate adaption and mitigation.
+In terms of policy, people with disabilities remain very much invisible at national level and within international frameworks on climate adaption and mitigation.

 Nadia Hadad, EDF Board and Executive Committee member says: